paylogic/developer.paylogic.com/content/articles/traduki.rst

         Base, ['en', 'nl'], get_current_language, get_language_chain)

-We then define our model and we use the column and relation provided by :code:`traduki`.
+We then define our model and we use the column and relation provided by ``traduki``.
 The rest is just to have a complete and running example.

 .. code-block:: python